coyotte508/neurons/README.md

 ###License

 This code is freely usable for research purposes.
-You should note that a patent has been submitted for neural network cliques, and the concepts explored by this code are susceptible to be patented too.